-This page gives you some information about injectable contraception, also known as the jab.
-Only on type is available in Ireland, it is called Depo-Provera.
+There is only one injectable contraception, also known as the jab available in Ireland, called Depo-Provera.
 This is an injection that releases the hormone progestogen into your body.
 It can be used by women who cannot use other methods of hormonal contraception.
-One injection gives 12 weeks protection.
-It works like the pill but last for between 8 -12 weeks.
+It works like the pill but lasts for between 8 -12 weeks and it is over 99% effective.

 How Is It Used?

 The hormone is injected into a muscle, usually during the first 5 days of a period, and is released very slowly into the body.
 Further injections are needed every 12 weeks.
-Discuss with you doctor the best time to have you first injection.
-It you have just had a baby it is believed that delaying the injection for 6 weeks often makes irregular bleeding less likely.
-It does not effect you milk supply.
-A small amount of hormone enters the milk, but is thought to be harmless for the baby.
+Discuss with your doctor the best time to have your first injection.
+It works by stopping the body releasing an egg each month.
+If you have just had a baby, it is believed that delaying the injection for 6 weeks often makes irregular bleeding less likely.
+It does not affect your milk supply.

 - Particularly useful for those who find it hard to remember to take a pill every day